 Indicating that 25.6 percent of the workforce in the country constitutes women, the census revealed, however, that only 13.76 percent of the establishments were owned by them.

-In terms of religion, Hindus owned 80.57 percent of the establishments while Muslim accounted for 6.87 percent of the ownership.
-Christians owners accounted for 3.53 percent while Sikhs owned 2.1 percent of the establishments.
+In terms of religion, Hindus owned 80.57 percent of enterprises while Muslim owners accounted for 6.87 percent of establishments.
+Christians accounted for 3.53 percent while Sikhs owned 2.1 percent enterprises.